New Zealand women's national rugby sevens team: 2014–2015 Sevens Series season

-2015–2016 Seven Series season
+2015–2016 Sevens Series season

 In 2015 the team attended an intensive physical training camp in high temperatures and humidity in Fiji.
 This was followed by an even more intensive winter camp in Waiouru designed to push them to their physical limits and overseen by the army.
 With 5am starts, tasks included trying to erect an army canvas tent in a deep cold pool, having to push army trucks for kilometres and in one remote dissolute location having to dig a hole with their entrenching tool which they then had to sleep overnight.
 To her horror Carla Hohepa dug into the nest of a large spider.

 For the 2015–2016 season the players with the assistance of the New Zealand Rugby Players Association were able to get their contracts raised, with NZ$40,000 on offer for the senior players.

 By the start of the 2015–16 season other teams were starting to catch up the team.
 This coupled with the hub system reducing their off-field connection, conflicts over the style of play between Horan and the players unsettled the team and their performances became inconsistent.
 Rejoining the team was Lavinia Gould following the completion of her two-year drug suspension which had ended in May 2015.
 The season commenced with a loss to Russia in pool play at Dubai and a loss to Australia in the quarter-final, Manuel returned in 2016.
 They were third at São Paulo, then runners up at Atlanta and Langford, Australia and England respectively.
 They were third at Clermont-Ferrand, with Australia winning the season title.
 New Zealand was runner up despite not winning a single tournament.
+Across the entire season New Zealand scored an average of 24.5 points per game and conceded an average of 10.2 points.
+They also had the best try-scoring rate, scoring a try every 57 seconds of their own possession, compared with an average of 87 seconds.

 In January 2016 a squad of 22 was announced, consisting of Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Sarah Hirini, Honey Hireme, Carla Hohepa, Lesley Ketu, Huriana Manuel, Kayla McAlister, Tyla Nathan-Wong, Shiray Kaka (née Tane), Terina Te Tamaki, Hazel Tubic, Ruby Tui, Janna Vaughan, Stacey Waaka, Jordon Webber, Kat Whata-Simpkins, Niall Williams, Selica Winiata and Portia Woodman.

 From this squad, it was intended that 12 players would be selected for the New Zealand sevens team to compete at the 2016 Olympic Games.